Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 ```

 ## duckdb
 schema:
 tables: company_info, financial_statement, balance_sheet, cashflow
 dlt flattens company_info with two more child tables:       company_info__company_officer and company_info__corporate_actions
 there is a column '_dlt_parent_id' in child table to associate with '_dlt_id' in parent table.
 full schema see files/duckdb_schema.txt

 ## llm model
 i use google gemini model gemini-2.0-flash, which has a free tier.
 go to [google ai studio](https://aistudio.google.com/app/apikey) to get a free api key.
 then export as environment variable
 `GEMINI_API_KEY="<your_api_key>"`
 make sure to include double quotes.

 ## vector search
 in vector database, only text is embeded as vector, other fields are in payload.
 embed the question using the same model and then compare cosine similarity with the vector in qdrant.
-ticker filter is used.
+ticker and year filter is used.

+note: adding a code logic of year into searching will be very helpful with hit rate. currently i have llm list recent year and then filter by that year. the recent year is current year, but the filing may be done the year before. i will add a json file listed ticker, fiscal year end and recent filing date. routing llm only spit out year mentioned in question, which could be 'recent', 'latest'. if so llm would return [] in year.

 ## agentic RAG
 ### routing layer